High expectations is the attitude that you expect the best out of students at all times. Here are 13 ways to achieve this in the classroom:

 That’s why you should model expectations when setting a task at hand.

 Education Hub (2018) argues that educators shouldn’t simply show how a task is done.
 Instead, show your students what the outcomes should look like.
-This will help you move away from a minimum standards approach and toward a high expectations approach to learning and teaching.
+This will help you move away from a minimum standards approach and toward a higher expectations approach to learning and teaching.

 Another way of demonstrating high standards is to show students exemplary pieces of work from previous years.
 This will help students to visualize what is expected of them.